waterswv/bryan-mierke-100-days-of-code/README.md

 **Day 10** Arrow functions & this.
 If you need to access the *this* object within a callback or function scope; Make sure you use a function () { } block instead of an arrow function () => {}.
 Arrow functions just inherit *this* from their parent block as they do not rebind on execution.
 Code sample below.

+**Day 11** Self-signed SSL cert for Development & serving over *https* As a practice we should always use SSL connections.
+To achieve this practice we can use the following code to create a self-signed cert so we can use the node HTTPS module durving dev; just be aware it doesn't demonstrate identity.

 ## Code Samples

 **Day 2:**